Alfresco/docs-alfresco/content-services/latest/config/smart-folders/index.md

 * Update: You can update files in a Smart Folder.
 Updating a property might result in a file being removed from the current Smart Folder (because it no longer meets the query criteria).
 * Delete, Edit Properties, Unzip To, Sync, Locate To, Move, and Copy actions for files aren't supported.

 The Smart Folder itself can't be edited in Alfresco Content Services, except through the Smart Folder Template.
-See [Applying a Smart Folder Template](#LINK-USING-using-aspects.md) for more information.

 Physical folders can be displayed inside Smart Folders as long as the physical folder matches the query criteria.